Ferry van Eeuwen

 The first ss Rotterdam was built by Harlan & Wolff Limited, Belfast, Northern Ireland, 1901.
 12,527 gross tons; 575 (bp) feet long; 62 feet wide.
 Steam triple expansion engines, twin screw.
 Service speed 15 knots.
 2,282 passengers (286 first class, 196 second class, 1,800 third class).
 Exclusively built for the Rotterdam-New York service.
 Laid up in 1917 due to World War I and then chartered by United States Navy, American flag, in 1918.
 Used as a troopship for about a year bringing back the troops from Europe to the U.S. Continued in the Rotterdam-New York service from 1919 - 1928.
 Scrapped in Holland in 1929.

-Both the ms Rijndam and ms Maasdam were originally designed as freighters and later on the design was changed to that of a passenger ship.
+A great many new Americans arrived with the first ss Rijndam in New York and entered the United States through the Ellis Island portal.
+Between 1892 and 1924, over 22 million people entered here, and their records can now be retrieved at the following web site: http://www.ellisislandrecords.org/ Both the ms Rijndam and ms Maasdam were originally designed as freighters and later on the design was changed to that of a passenger ship.
 Truth is that during bad weather conditions both ships behaved terrible.
 Almost all passengers were seasick during most of the Atlantic passage.
 A rather high gravity point because of the changes made during the redesign of the freighter hulls could explain the extreme swinging motions of the ships.
 The radio room was located on the upper boat deck, where the motions were especially being felt.
 When receiving the American press during the night watch - as the third radio officer you could count on it that the so called 'dog watch' was yours - I had to slide into the chair which was securely tied with ropes to the table on which the typewriter was situated.
 I remember one especially rough North Atlantic crossing in which all the furniture and the saloons were smashed.
 To me that was a funny situation as the furniture obviously had not been tied down to the deck.
 On the tankers I used to sail on everything was securely tied down, especially when bad weather was expected.
 One of the deck officers had been making a round over the ship to establish the damage and tried to raise interest with the hotel department in order to start some damage control, but in vain it seemed.
 Things had to quiet down first.
 The wave stabilizers, a kind of fins protruding from the sides of the ships, which were steered so to counteract the ship's motions, seemingly induced a lot of forces into the ships when in bad weather.
 So it could happen that toilet pots and also large mirrors broke spontaneously, a phenomena which I had never encountered before and after being on those ships.
 For the rest these rather small - also called the Atlantic's Great Little Liners - passenger ships were of a beautiful design, well lined and far away from the sailing high rise buildings of these days.
+Some

-Some links for further information:
+links for further information:

-http://freepages.genealogy.rootsweb.com/~maxfield/hennebohle/NASM1882.html Posters!
+http://freepages.genealogy.rootsweb.com/~maxfield/hennebohle/NASM1882.html

-http://www.kinshipsprints.com/catalog/advart/nasm.htm Advertising Art (NASM)
+Advertising Art (NASM) http://www.hollandamerica.com/

 http://unofficial.net/hal/maas4.html

-http://unofficial.net/hal/kohler.html The Atlantic's "Great Little Liners" ms Rijndam and ms Maasdam
+The Atlantic's "Great Little Liners" ms Rijndam and ms Maasdam